Politics of Peru: Legislative branch

 Congress of the Republic of Peru.

-The legislative branch consists of a unicameral Congress (Congreso) of 130 members. elected for a five-year term by proportional representation In addition to passing laws, Congress ratifies treaties, authorizes government loans, and approves the government budget.
+The legislative branch consists of a bicameral Congress (Congreso), consisting of a Chamber of Deputies (lower house) and a Senate (upper house).
+In addition to passing laws, Congress ratifies treaties, authorizes government loans, and approves the government budget.
 The president has the power to block legislation with which the executive branch does not agree.

 Political parties and elections

-Like other Latin American nations, political parties in Peru since its revolutionary period have been weak and centered around a candidate instead of policy, with parties selecting a candidate with the most wealth that they can bring to support the organization.
+Like other Latin American nations, political parties in Peru, since their revolutionary period, have been weak and centred around a candidate instead of policy, with parties selecting a candidate with the most wealth that they can bring to support the organization.
 The lack of popular political parties led to the rise of populist authoritarian leaders.
 With the growth of media and a large informal population, Peru has continued to ignore the need for political parties.
 Political parties exist mainly through conflict, holding a goal to damage opposing parties while ignoring policy.
+Elections in Peru are usually held every five years, but the legislature can be dissolved by the president.